Have fun with other kids

 Cub Scouts earn recognition while doing fun activities with their family, using a handbook as their guide.

-Get to know your son's friends and their families as part of a den made up of similar age boys.
+Get to know your child's friends and their families as part of a den made up of similar age youth.

 How often do we meet?

 Cub Scout dens (grade specific) meet either weekly or every other week.

 Cub Scout Packs (all dens together) meet once a month to showcase activities and receive awards, sometimes joined by special guests like magicians, zookeepers, or firefighters.

 Cub Scouts get awesome opportunities at camp and field trips:

 - Field trips to art galleries, museums and more!

 - Camping and hiking trips

 Youth ages 5-10 or in elementary school grade K-5 can join Cub Scouts.